AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/installation.md

    >[!INFO]
    >
-   >To use the Site-Wide Analysis Tool, you must first read and accept the Terms of Use that are presented when you access the dashboard from the Adobe Commerce Admin.
+   >To use the [!DNL Site-Wide Analysis Tool], you must first read and accept the Terms of Use that are presented when you access the dashboard from the Adobe Commerce Admin.

    For the **AMD64** architecture: